Advertisement

 How To Supervise Your Bookkeeper

 This article is no longer available.
-It will be available for sale in 2016.
+It will be available for sale hopefully in 2024.
 Here's what it will cover:

 Every business owner should learn how to perform a monthly financial review as a way to stay in touch with your numbers and reduce the potential for fraud.

-This article provides some basic accounting training ... and teaches you how to supervise your bookkeeper's work ... from a management perspective.
+This article provides some basic accounting training ... and will teach you how to supervise your bookkeeper's work ... from a management perspective.

 When you have completed the article, you should know how to determine if your financial statements are accurate.